crate/cloud-reference/docs/price-calculator.rst

 The `price calculator`_ for CrateDB Cloud is a tool allowing you to estimate the price of a suitable Cloud subscription plan for your particular use case.
-The output of the price calculator depends on three things: the subscription service (Cloud provider), the subscription plan base configuration, and finally the specific data requirements for your Cloud service.
+The output of the price calculator depends on three things: the subscription service (Cloud provider), the subscription plan base configuration (i.e., the price and range of data values covered that are inherent in the plan itself), and finally the specific data requirements for your Cloud service (covered under :ref:`plan specs configuration <price-calculator-config>` below).

 ..
 NOTE::

-    Currently, the only available base configuration for fully supported subscription plans is the General Purpose configuration.
+    Currently, we offer three subscription plans, each with their own base
+    configuration: General Purpose, IO Optimized, and Storage Optimized.
     Additionally, we offer a Development plan for trial and testing purposes, but it does not offer full 24/7 Crate.io support.
-We intend to offer more specialized configurations for I/O-heavy and data storage oriented use cases, respectively, in the future.

 .. rubric:: Table of contents